6 Ways Technology Can Revolutionize Your Employee Retention Strategy

 - Employees leave their jobs for many reasons, but some of the most common ones include company culture, poor communication, lack of career development, and stress.

-- You can use technology to remedy these issues and increase retention.
+- You can use technology to remedy these issues and increase employee retention.
 By allowing remote opportunities or investing in software for topics as varied as project management and online learning, you’ll have the tools you need to make – and keep – your employees happy.

 Once you recruit the employees you’ve been looking for, your next challenge is to keep them.
 According to Work Institute’s 2019 Retention Report, 27% of employees voluntarily left their jobs in 2018, and that number has only risen since.
 Besides the promise of better wages, employees are typically swayed by factors like a more engaging company culture, clearer communication, and increased opportunities for career growth.
 This means you can actually prevent most voluntary turnover as long as you find out why your employees are leaving.
 Once you do, you can make changes that will entice them to stay.

-With technology’s increasing role in the workplace, upgrading your retention strategy is easier than ever.
+With technology’s increasing role in the workplace, upgrading your employee retention strategy is easier than ever.
 Allowing remote work and investing in the right software can relieve employee concerns and keep your talent where you want it – at your company, not your competitor’s.

 1. Survey Employees to Enhance Company Culture